ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/fuckthevcs/fuckthevcs.com - Home.md

 Working is an investment of your time.
 Time is the ultimate and most valuable currency.
 There is no right exchange value for your labor, only you can decide what's fair.

-Why not get a share of what you built?
+Why not invest your time and get a share of what you built?

 ##### Free users.
 Free workers.
 Free knowledge.

 Free innovation.

-##### We are building the next open source investment community.
+##### We are building the first open source investment community.

 Manifesto — Become an Investor